 The heart is probably the most romantic and unique diamond shape.
-Being very popular in solitaire pendants, stud earrings and engagement rings, heart shaped-diamonds are a timeless symbol of love.
-If you are interested in buying a diamond with a special and rare shape, our heart-shaped diamond guide is a must-read.
+Popular in solitaire pendants, stud earrings and engagement rings, heart-shaped diamonds are the ultimate symbol of love.
+If you are interested in buying a diamond with a rare cut, this heart-shaped diamond guide is a must-read.

 History of Heart-Shaped Diamonds

-Cut quality is the most important factor in maximizing brilliance and fire and affecting the overall appearance of heart-shaped diamonds.
+Cut quality is the most important factor in maximising brilliance and fire and affecting the overall appearance of heart-shaped diamonds.

-The table below serves as a general guideline for evaluating the cut quality of heart-shaped diamonds.
+Since there is no industry-wide consent on what cut parameters make an ideal heart-shaped diamond, it is recommended to use the table below as a general guideline for evaluating the cut quality of heart diamonds.

 |TABLE %||53 - 63||52 or 64 - 65||51 or 66 - 68||50 or 69 - 70||< 50 or > 70|

 |DEPTH %||58 - 62||56 - 57.9 or 62.1 - 66||53 - 55.9 or 66.1 - 71||50 - 52.9 or 71.1 - 74||< 50 or > 74|

 |GIRDLE||Very Thin to Slightly Thick||Very Thin to Slightly Thick||Very Thin to Thick||Very Thin to Very Thick||Extremely Thin to Extremely Thick|

 |L/W RATIO||0.95 - 1.02||0.89 - 0.94 or 1.03 - 1.05||0.83 - 0.87 or 1.06 - 1.10||0.80 - 0.83 or 1.11 - 1.15||> .80 or < 1.15|

 Heart-Shaped Diamond Colour